isocroft/Jollof/README.md

 ## Contributing

-_If you wish to contribute to this project, you can take a peep at the [contributing mark down file](https://github.com/isocroft/Jollof/CONTRIBUTING.md) to get guidance.
+_If you wish to contribute to this project, you can take a peep at the [contributing mark down file](https://raw.githubusercontent.com/isocroft/Jollof/master/CONTRIBUTING.md) or the [release notes text file](https://raw.githubusercontent.com/isocroft/Jollof/master/release notes.txt) to get guidance.
 Plus, any issues and pull requests should be filed on the [Jollof](https://github.com/isocroft/Jollof/) repository._

 ## Credits